-Welcome back to the MPN Thought Leader Podcast series.
+Welcome back to our Thought Leader Podcast series.
 In this podcast, we speak with industry leaders about their perspective on doing business in the technology industry.
 Episodes feature interviews with inspiring speakers David Meerman Scott, Jo Burston, Dux Raymond Sy and Mario Carvajal, Carol Roth, Tim Hurson, Kris Plachy, and Mike Harvath and Reed Warren, covering topics from marketing to management to the future of the Intelligent Cloud.

 In today’s episode, we hear from thought leader and leadership coach, Kris Plachy, about the different ways we can coach individuals to successfully manage, develop, and provide more effective feedback to their teams.
 Kris is the Founder of Leadership Coach, LLC and author of Change Your Think: An Unexpected Way to Think About Managing People.
 She is an expert corporate coach in developing employees and executive-level management.
 Many managers find themselves in leadership roles without the necessary education or preparation to act as both technical experts and management experts.
 Kris discusses how to give better feedback, how to work with difficult people, and what the three most important elements of management really are.

 Share your thoughts on this latest episode in our Thought Leader Podcast series in the comments below.